Professor and Canada Research Chair in Machine Learning

 A complete list of my publications is available on Google Scholar.

-Zahra Gharaee, ZeMing Gong, Nicholas Pellegrino, Iuliia Zarubiieva, Joakim Bruslund Haurum, Scott C Lowe, Jaclyn TA McKeown, Chris CY Ho, Joschka McLeod, Yi-Yun C Wei, Jireh Agda, Sujeevan Ratnasingham, Dirk Steinke, Angel X Chang, Graham Taylor, and Paul W. Fieguth.
+Zahra Gharaee, ZeMing Gong, Nicholas Pellegrino, Iuliia Zarubiieva, Joakim Bruslund Haurum, Scott Lowe, Jaclyn McKeown, Chris Ho, Joschka McLeod, Yi-Yun Wei, Jireh Agda, Sujeevan Ratnasingham, Dirk Steinke, Angel Chang, Graham Taylor, and Paul Fieguth.
 A step towards worldwide biodiversity assessment: The BIOSCAN-1M insect dataset.
-In Advances in Neural Information Processing Systems, 2023. [ bib | http ]
+In Advances in Neural Information Processing Systems (NeurIPS) Datasets and Benchmarks Track, 2023. [ bib | arXiv | GitHub ]

 Michal Lisicki, Mihai Nica, and Graham Taylor.
 Bandit-driven batch selection for robust learning under label noise.
-In Neural Information Processing Systems (NeurIPS) Workshop on Optimization for Machine Learning, 2023. [ bib | http ]
+In Neural Information Processing Systems (NeurIPS) Workshop on Optimization for Machine Learning, 2023.
+Also presented at the NeurIPS Workshop on Advancing Neural Network Training (WANT). [ bib | arXiv ]

 Joakim Bruslund Haurum, Sergio Escalera, Graham Taylor, and Thomas Moeslund.
 Which tokens to use? investigating token reduction in vision transformers.
-In International Conference on Computer Vision (ICCV) Workshop on New Ideas in Vision Transformers, 2023. [ bib ]
+In International Conference on Computer Vision (ICCV) Workshop on New Ideas in Vision Transformers, 2023. [ bib | arXiv | GitHub | http ]

 Kevin Kasa and Graham Taylor.
 Empirically validating conformal prediction on modern vision architectures under distribution shift and long-tailed data.
-In International Conference on Machine Learning (ICML) Workshop on Structured Probabilistic Inference & Generative Modeling, 2023. [ bib ]
+In International Conference on Machine Learning (ICML) Workshop on Structured Probabilistic Inference & Generative Modeling, 2023. [ bib | arXiv ]

 Mateusz Jurewicz, Graham Taylor, and Leon Derczynski.
 The Catalog Problem: Clustering and Ordering Variable-Sized Sets.
-In International Conference on Machine Learning (ICML), 2023. [ bib ]
+In International Conference on Machine Learning (ICML), 2023. [ bib | DOI | .pdf ]

 Cong Wei, Brendan Duke, Ruowei Jiang, Parham Aarabi, Graham Taylor, and Florian Shkurti.
 Sparsifiner: Learning Sparse Instance-Dependent Attention for Efficient Vision Transformers.
-In Conference on Computer Vision and Pattern Recognition (CVPR), 2023. [ bib | .pdf ]
+In Conference on Computer Vision and Pattern Recognition (CVPR), 2023. [ bib | arXiv | GitHub | http ]

 Angus Galloway, Anna Golubeva, Mahmoud Salem, Mihai Nica, Yani Ioannou, and Graham Taylor.
 Bounding generalization error with input compression: An empirical study with infinite-width networks.
-Transactions on Machine Learning Research (TMLR), 2022. [ bib | http ]
+Transactions on Machine Learning Research (TMLR), 2022. [ bib | arXiv ]

 Rylee Thompson, Boris Knyazev, Elahe Ghalebi, Jungtaek Kim, and Graham Taylor.
 On evaluation metrics for graph generative models.
-In International Conference on Learning Representations (ICLR), 2022. [ bib | http ]
+In International Conference on Learning Representations (ICLR), 2022. [ bib | arXiv | GitHub ]